mdancho84/mdancho84.github.io/_posts/2021-03-04-hierarchical-timeseries-forecasting.md

 ## Hierarchical Forecasting Tutorial

-In Learning Labs PRO Episode 50, Matt tackles an in-depth tutorial on H**ierarchical Forecasting using the M5 Forecasting​ Competition**.
+In Learning Labs PRO Episode 50, Matt tackles an in-depth tutorial on **Hierarchical Forecasting using the M5 Forecasting Competition**.

 Learn about Hierarchical Forecasting with Tidymodels!
 In this 1.5-hour video, learn: